-VOLUME 7A, CHAPTER 48: "COURT-MARTIAL SENTENCES" SUMMARY OF MAJOR CHANGES

-Changes are identified in this table and also denoted by blue font.
+VOLUME 7A, CHAPTER 48: "COURT-MARTIAL SENTENCES" SUMMARY OF MAJOR CHANGES Changes are identified in this table and also denoted by blue font.
 Substantive revisions are denoted by an asterisk () symbol preceding the section, paragraph, table, or figure that includes the revision.
 Unless otherwise noted, chapters referenced are contained in this volume.

-Hyperlinks are denoted by bold, italic, blue, and underlined font.

-The previous version dated October 2021 is archived.

-PARAGRAPH EXPLANATION OF CHANGE/REVISION PURPOSE All Updated hyperlinks and formatting to comply with current administrative instructions.
-Current
+Hyperlinks are denoted by bold, italic, blue, and underlined font .
+The previous version dated October 2023 is archived.
+PARAGRAPH EXPLANATION OF CHANGE/REVISION PURPOSE 3.1 Updated "Automatic Reduction in Grade" in accordance with the Manual for Courts-Martial (2024 edition).
+Revision References Updated to reflect current statutes.
+Revision